cranksters/playdate-reverse-engineering/readme.md

  - [Matt Sephton](https://github.com/gingerbeardman) for helping me get access to the Playdate Developer Preview
  - [Simon](https://github.com/simontime) for helping with some ADPCM audio reverse engineering
- - [zhuowei](https://github.com/zhuowei) for this [script for unpacking Playdate .pdx executables](https://gist.github.com/zhuowei/666c7e6d21d842dbb8b723e96164d9c3), even though it's outdated/wrong :P
+ - [zhuowei](https://github.com/zhuowei) for this [script for unpacking Playdate .pdx executables](https://gist.github.com/zhuowei/666c7e6d21d842dbb8b723e96164d9c3), even though it's outdated
- - The folks at [Panic](https://panic.com/) for making such a wonderful and fascinating handheld
+ - The folks at [Panic](https://panic.com/) for making such a wonderful and fascinating handheld!

  ----